ASaiM/framework/README.md

 # License

 ASaiM framework is released under Apache 2 License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 # Citation

 To cite this tool, a DOI is generated for each release using Zenodo.
+Check the [CITATION](CITATION) file for details.